m-jmc/m-jmc-XGBoost-Example-WBCD/README.md

 ## Feature Plot {.tabset .tabset-fade}
-Split violin / Box plot of dataset features with correspoinding Benign or Malignant diagnosis
+Split violin / Box plot of dataset features with correspoinding Benign or Malignant diagnosis.
+Features with greater variance between benign and malignant cells may be predictive.

 ### Mean